firebase/firebase-admin-node/CONTRIBUTING.md

 $ npm run test:unit
 ```

-The integratin tests run against an actual Firebase project.
+The integration tests run against an actual Firebase project.
 Create a new
 project in the [Firebase Console](https://console.firebase.google.com), if you
-do not already have one suitable for running the tests aginst.
+do not already have one suitable for running the tests against.
 Then obtain the
 following credentials from the project:

 1. *Service account certificate*: This can be downloaded as a JSON file from